K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Deployment Job Duplication is permitted only to Administrators and Contributors with creation authority.***

 ###### <div id='3-2-2-4-4-9'/> 3.2.2.4.4.9.
 Delete Deployment Job
-1. Click “Delete” button of Deployment Job from the pipeline details page.
+1. Click the “Delete” button of Deployment Job from the pipeline details page.
 ![124]
 2. Check the deleted deployment Job.
 ![125]